 The Handsome Gentleman: Verence II

-We have two adult sheep, Eureka and her mother Blackfoot.
+We started with two adult sheep, Eureka and her mother Blackfoot.
 Blackfoot is half Perendale, half Leicester, and Eureka is 3/4 Leicester.
 They joined us on August 10th, 2012.
 Both ewes delivered single ewe lambs in spring 2013, named Gadzooks and Hinderspot.
 In 2014 we added Sams, our ram from our wonderful neighbors at Distracted Acres.
 Sams has been a productive father!
 The sheep typically have the run of our large hill pasture: too steep to mow, but perfect for light-footed grazing.